themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.9.5 - XX/XX/2016 =

 * New: Added option to pull from pages to Post List element.
+* New: Added option to align divider left or right (for framework 2.6+ themes).
 * Improvement: Use `add_menu_page` instead of `add_object_page`, which was deprecated in WordPress 4.5.

 = 2.0.9.4 - 12/11/2015 =